 |1||.||Priority on safety and health

-|2||.||Preparation and Implementation of a safety and health management system
+|2||.||Maintenance and execution of a safety and health management system

 |3||.||Heightening safety and health awareness